PolisGuy/scripts/README.md

 Here is where I keep scripts that I find usefull for managing my VPSs.
 All scripts assume you are logged in as root.

 install.sh
 This is for a fresh install of Polis.
-It pulls my custom compiled versions of Polis.
+It pulls my custom compiled version of Polis with a higher connection limit.
 To use this run:
+wget ...install.sh
-wget ...install.sh | bash install.sh
+bash install.sh

 banpeers